Deploy a project to an environment

 4

-Select the project and recipe that encountered the error message.
+Select the project and the recipe where the error occurred.

 5